jjlin/vaultwarden-shared-hosting/README.md

     Extracting layer...
     Image contents extracted into ./output.

-This pulls the latest bitwarden_rs server Docker image and extracts its files into a directory called `output`.
-Move the server binary and web vault files into your `bwrs` directory.
+This pulls the latest Vaultwarden server Docker image and extracts its files into a directory called `output`.
+Move the server binary and web vault files into your `vaultwarden` directory.
 The other files in `output` aren't needed, so you can delete the directory afterwards.

-    $ mv output/bitwarden_rs output/web-vault .
+    $ mv output/vaultwarden output/web-vault .
     $ rm -rf output

-### Configure bitwarden_rs
+### Configure Vaultwarden

 For purposes of this tutorial, start by copying `config.json.template` to `config.json` and editing it as described below.